 I’m crushed.
 Because during this same time, following the open marriage question, I really thought we were getting somewhere.
 But now I realize I was just getting the emotional echo of her infatuation with this other man.

 This whole time I was insane with jealousy.
 I was losing sleep, I was convinced I was crazy because there was no evidence.
-No huge chunks of time missing (though I now realize she has a lot of freedom at work, it’s a quiet office where no one keeps tabs – it’s academia after all!).
+No huge chunks of time missing (turns out they're just quicker than I could've thought).
 She quickly discovered Whatsapp.
 She locked her phone and turned off notifications, I was traveling so much it took me until two weeks ago to REALLY notice that odd behavior.
-And I was too caught up with maybe things getting better.
+And I was too caught up with maybe things getting better to really push it.

 I kept a log though, and it matches up with startling accuracy.
 So there’s that at least.
 My “gut feeling” – it was ****ING RIGHT.

-I caught her Sunday night because she made the mistake of going into the office at an unusual time to finish grading papers (normally she’d do that at home).
+I caught her Sunday night because she made the mistake of going into the office at an unusual time.

 When I saw Fitness Bro drive off in the same direction as she left I knew it was on.
 I followed with the kids (in our – unknown to me – recently defiled minivan) and stood outside the office building while I watched the light turn on in her office, and two silhouettes appear, and come together.

 Oddly, I just felt triumphant.
 I even said “I ****ing knew it!”

 I went home, put the kids to bed, waited for her to come home.
 I worried she might deny it, I went for a drive – that was a mistake.
 I think she knew something was up.
 Texted me: “You okay?”
 I think that’s a pretty common guilt question from cheaters, right?